-- Disbalance in demand and supply: At times, certain goods and services are highly in demand.
-This could be due to an increase in need or maybe a new trend.
-Now, if the manufacturing companies cannot keep up with these demands, supply decreases.
+- Disbalance in demand and supply: Certain goods and services sometimes experience high demand.
+This could be due to an increase in need or a new trend.
+If the manufacturing companies cannot keep up with these demands, supply decreases.
 This decrease in supply further increases the value of the limited items available in the market, making them costlier.
 This is called demand-pull inflation.

 - Increase in wages or material prices: An increase in the salaries of workers or the cost of essential materials could also cause the prices of commodities to shoot up.
 This is called cost-push inflation.

 - Excess supply of money: During times of crisis, the government often reduces banks’ interest rates to allow people to borrow money more freely.
-However, if these low rates continue for a long time, it puts too much cash in people’s hands, increasing demand and leading to inflation.
+However, suppose these low rates continue for a long time.
+In that case, it puts too much cash in people’s hands, increasing demand and leading to inflation.

 Effects of Inflation

 The effects of inflation could be widespread.
-Inflation can erode the value of a currency and increase the costs of borrowing.
+For example, inflation can erode the value of a currency and increase borrowing costs.
 Cost-pull inflation could also increase operating costs for companies, forcing them to lay off people and thus increase unemployment.
 Inflation could also have a massive impact on your investments and portfolio.
 If you don’t adjust your portfolio according to the inflation rate, your returns on investment could decline in real terms.

 Given below are a few ways in which you could beat inflation to secure your future.